carpentries-incubator/workflows-nextflow/episodes/09-Simple_Rna-Seq_pipeline.md

 We are finally ready to implement a simple RNA-Seq pipeline in Nextflow.
 This pipeline will have 4 processes that:

-* indexes a transcriptome file.
+* Indexes a transcriptome file.

 ~~~
 $ salmon index --threads $task.cpus -t $transcriptome -i index